muratk5n/thirdwave/en/README.md

 ---

 The Fragile States Index (FSI).
-I plotted two variables; there are some other interesting ones too, E3: Human Flight and Brain Drain, C1:
+I plotted two variables; there are some other interesting ones, E3: Human Flight and Brain Drain, C1:
 Security Apparatus, C2: Factionalized Elites.

 [[-]](2015/09/democracy-status.html#fsi)